 Examples Of Visual Hierarchy In Emails

 In this section, we’ll share a few examples of using visual hierarchy principles in email marketing that expert email developers use in their designs.
-These are time-tested methods with many big brands already use them.
+These are time-tested methods with many big brands already using them

 Z pattern is one of the widely used visual hierarchy principles in email marketing.
 As you can see, the reader will easily skim through the message following this zigzag eye movement pattern.
-The color palette used is consistent throughout the message, and they have made excellent use of multiple typefaces as well as bolded call to action buttons.
-This layout works wonders for packing a considerable amount of content into an email that doesn’t look overly crowded.
+The color palette used is consistent throughout the message, and they have made excellent use of multiple typefaces as well as bolded call-to-action buttons.
+This visual hierarchy layout works wonders for packing a considerable amount of content into an email that doesn’t look overly crowded.

 A Few Points To Remember:

-A few things that you should keep in mind while designing your next template:
+A few things that you should keep in mind while designing your next email template:

 - Set the visual hierarchy with respect to the number of content blocks.
 For instance, the inverted triangle pattern packs only one subject with one hero image and a CTA.
 F Pattern can include more blocks on the lower end, while Zig Zag Pattern works best with multiple equally important blocks.